raveesharanamukage/Intelligent-Systems-n-ML/Forecast Revenue By MealPeriod/Readme.md

-This repo contains hotel revnue forecast per mealperiod and revenue center over a 3-month period, generated using LSTM and XGBoost models trained on one year of transaction-level data.
+This repo contains hotel revenue forecast per mealperiod and per revenue center over a 3-month period, generated using LSTM and XGBoost models trained on one year of transaction-level data.
 XGBoost outperformed LSTM, achieving better test results.